 Siddal’s hair was described by Georgiana Burne-Jones as “very loosely fastened up, so that it fell in soft, heavy wings.”
-Blanche Fury’s hair seems to fall in similar wings, although not as loosely pinned.
-At times in the film, she incorporates braids.
+Blanche Fury’s hair seems to fall in similar wings, although not as loosely pinned (at times in the film, she incorporates braids).
 Her high-collared gowns are also similar to those seen on images of Siddal.

 In Dante Gabriel Rossetti’s portrait of Siddal below, we can see her hair tucked under loosely.

 Producer Anthony Havelock Allen later said “We took far too long over Blanche Fury, it cost too much money and it didn’t ‘work’ and never attracted any great audience.
 David and Ronnie didn’t like what I was trying to do with Blanche Fury, which was along the lines of the very successful costume films from Gainsborough.
 I wanted to make a serious one with a better story and I thought it would make a lot of money.
 I found out what I was making was a ‘hard’ film, not a ‘soft’ film which the others were.
 There was a real hatred in it as well as love, and the public didn’t want it.
 Cineguild more or less broke up over that.”

-I feel that the plot of Blanche Fury works and as much as I repeatedly say I loathe remakes, I think a remake of this movie would have potential.
-Hopefully with a heavy Pre-Raphaelite aesthetic.
+I feel that the plot of Blanche Fury works, though, and as much as I repeatedly say I loathe Hollywood’s penchant for churning out remakes, I think a retelling of this movie would have potential.